skrub-data/skrub/doc/development/dataframe_api.rst

 are module-private helpers.
 Only add a function to ``_common.py`` and its ``__all__`` when it is genuinely reusable across multiple parts of skrub.

+Specialised dispatched functions may involve complex operations with multiple steps depending on the situation (e.g., ``_session_encoder.py``): there is no need to break the operations into smaller functions if this would result in chaining multiple dispatched functions anyway.

 Rules for production code
 --------------------------